sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-schedule/monitor-server-resources.md

 Check plugins must be available on the host where the agent is running for the agent to execute the check.
 This guide uses [dynamic runtime assets][2] to manage plugin installation.

-### Register the Sensu CPU usage check asset
+### Register the sensu/check-cpu-usage asset

-The [Sensu CPU usage check][1] dynamic runtime asset includes the `check-cpu-usage` command, which your CPU check will rely on.
+The [sensu/check-cpu-usage][1] dynamic runtime asset includes the `check-cpu-usage` command, which your CPU check will rely on.

-To register the Sensu CPU usage check dynamic runtime asset, `sensu/check-cpu-usage:0.2.2`, run:
+To register the sensu/check-cpu-usage dynamic runtime asset, run:

 {{< code shell >}}
 sensuctl asset add sensu/check-cpu-usage:0.2.2 -r check-cpu-usage